 “What makes Sungard AS stand out from other providers is its level of response,” said Ian Jordan, Digital Operations Manager, npower.
 “In the instance of a major incident, a bridge call with the respective teams happens very quickly and includes the engineers investigating it.
 This gives us a view into how the investigation is progressing and allows us to speak directly to the engineers rather than having to go through an intermediary.”

 Resiliency is also integral to availability.
-Having a full replica of the environment within a second data centre means any changes made within the production environment are automatically replicated to the second data centre.
+Having a full replica of the environment within a second data center means any changes made within the production environment are automatically replicated to the second data center.
 Should a disaster disable the primary environment, Sungard AS can activate all services quickly and easily, recovering environments with only seconds of data loss.

 Achieving that level of business continuity and disaster recovery is especially meaningful for npower and its customers.
 “Getting people heat and power is a basic need.
 To that end, we need to ensure all of our services, including our website, are as resilient as they are commercially viable,” said Drinkwater.